Skip to main content

 4. promote the preparation and implementation of suitable training programmes for the professionals of the Group’s companies regarding crime prevention and the fight against corruption and fraud with sufficient frequency to ensure the refreshment of knowledge in these matters.

-Article 7.
+Article 9.
 Powers regarding the Securities Markets

-1. The Unit is entrusted with the duty of ensuring compliance with the Internal Regulations for Conduct in the Securities Markets, performing the duties assigned thereto by such regulations.
+The Unit is entrusted with the duty of ensuring compliance with the Internal Regulations for Conduct in the Securities Markets, performing the duties assigned thereto by such regulations.

-Article 8.
+Article 10.
 Powers regarding Separation of Activities

 The Unit shall obtain from the compliance units of the country subholding companies all required information relating to their duty to ensure compliance with the legal provisions regarding the separation of regulated activities applicable in each jurisdiction.

-Article 9.
+Article 11.
 Other Powers

 The Unit shall also be directly vested with such other powers, whether of a particular or permanent nature, that may be assigned thereto by the Sustainable Development Committee or the Board of Directors, or that are vested therein by applicable law and the internal rules of the Company, particularly the Governance and Sustainability System.

-Article 10.
+Article 12.
 Coordination in Compliance Matters

 2. propose improvements and initiatives for the optimisation and responsible use of financial and human resources allocated to the compliance function;

-To this end, the Unit shall promote the exchange of best practices and the approval of general rules encouraging all companies of the Group to have homogeneous, solid, comprehensive and effective compliance systems that conform to the particularities of each country or territory and of the various businesses.
+5. encourage all companies of the Group to have homogeneous, solid, comprehensive and effective compliance systems that conform to the particularities of each country or territory and of the various businesses.

 TITLE IV.
-MEETINGS
+OPERATION

-Article 11.
+Article 13.
 Meetings

-Article 12.
+Article 14.
 Call to Meeting

 1. The secretary of the Unit shall, by order of the chair thereof, call the Unit to meeting at least three days in advance thereof, except in the case of urgent meetings.